-Permanent Residence (PR) in the U.S. is an immigration status that allows a foreign citizen to live and work permanently in the U.S. while retaining home country citizenship.
-Permanent Residence is not the same as U.S. citizenship.
-There are a number of terms that are used to refer to PR, including: green card, immigrant status, immigrant visa, lawful permanent residence, resident alien.
+Obtaining U.S. permanent residence (PR) allows a foreign citizen to live and work permanently in the U.S. while retaining home country citizenship.
+PR is not the same as U.S. citizenship.
+There are a number of terms that are used to refer to PR, including: green card, immigrant status, immigrant visa, lawful permanent residence (LPR), resident alien.
 Learn more about ways to apply for Permanent Residence on the USCIS website.

 Permanent Residence for Faculty and Staff